Kara-4search/MappingInjection_CSharp/README.md

 ## Update history
 - Update with "Early Bird" process injection - 20210830
 - Fix bugs which could make the program fail to inject(Both MappingEarlyBirdInjection and MappingInjection) - 20211120
-* haven’t test that in X86 thougth
+	* Haven’t test that in X86 thougth

 ## Reference link: